ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-01-reconnaissance/description.md

 - Line 2: The name (EN abbreviation, in capitals) of the law preventing to show too much information when performing the whois command
 - Line 3: The full name of the registrar for the Microsoft website (as mentioned in whois)
 - Line 4: The IANA ID number of the registrar for the Microsoft website
-- Line 5: The full mail address of the Tech Email (all lowercases)
+- Line 5: The full e-mail address of the Tech Email (all lowercases)

+Fill these answers in on lines 3-7 in your solution file.